 - Garnish: fresh chopped cilantro

-In a small bowl, whisk together 1/2 a container of soy yogurt with the oil, lemon juice, turmeric, garam masala, chili powder, and salt until well blended.
+In a small bowl, whisk together 4 ounces of soy yogurt with the oil, lemon juice, turmeric, garam masala, chili powder, and salt until well blended.
 Set aside.

 Cut the pressed tofu into bite-size cubes and arrange them in a wide shallow pan in a single layer, and cover with the marinade.
 (You also can place the marinade and the tofu cubes in a plastic zip-lock bag and very gently shake it to make sure the tofu is covered with marinade on all sides.)
 Allow the tofu to marinate for at least one hour in the refrigerator.

 Add tofu, stirring just until heated through and tofu is well coated in tikka masala sauce.
 Serve immediately with steamed white rice or basmati rice.